VlasovAlexey/DiveProMe/README.md

 - PPO2 Min\Max, PPN2, ICDHe, ICDN2 Limits with your Dive Plans.
 - Personal Settings for Descent, Ascent and Deco Ascending Speed.
 - Multilevel Planning and computing difficult Cave Profiles.
-- Now you can save and restore all your Plan Settings (mixes, ascending speed and all other).
+- You can save and restore all your Plan Settings (mixes, ascending speed and all other) for future use.
 - Internet connection is not required now.
 - Complete Charts of Diving Profile, Gas Pressures and Compartment Pressures(Tissue Plots).
 Plenty of nice solid and colored curves.
 - "Level by Level" Plan of Gas consumptions and Rates.